ad6398/SpanElectra/README.md

 # SpanElectra
 New and Public repo to train spanELectra.
-SpanElectra uses
+SpanElectra is a compute optimized span level Language model for pre training and fine tuning tasks.
+Instead of training a model that generate tokens, we train a discriminative model that predicts whether each token in the corrupted input was replaced by a generator sample or not.

 ## Tokenization and Vocab Creation
 `create_vocab_SE.py` will create a Vocabulary file based on the type of tokenizer we choose on given text Data. `the following class contains all arguments needed to develop vocabulary.